 How Does Treatment for Physical Dependence Affect the Body?

 The physical dependence on a drug means when the drug supply stops, the body has to adapt.
 Your metabolism has to reset.
 As a result, you experience severe discomfort.
 For instance, you may have excessive sweating, cramps, and nausea.
 Also likely are shortness of breath and agitation.
 Medication-assisted treatment (MAT) is essential to your safety during drug withdrawal.
 Appropriate medication in a safe environment eases your symptoms.
-What’s more, MAT helps you avoid relapse after your initial detox.
+What’s more, MAT helps you avoid relapse after you have begun recovery.

 Methadone, naltrexone, and buprenorphine are MAT drugs in clinical use.
 Depending on the drug and how long you have been using it, one of these FDA-approved recovery medications can help.

 - Methadone is a time-tested MAT for opioid dependence.
 Along with counseling and therapy, this drug is safe and effective.
-It makes you more comfortable during detox and reduces your desire to relapse later.
+It makes you more comfortable as you undergo withdrawal and reduces your desire to relapse later.
 However, to prevent physical dependence upon methadone, you must use it under medical supervision.

-- Buprenorphine is an opioid assisting in opioid withdrawal.
-It helps alleviate detox symptoms.
+- Buprenorphine is an opioid assisting in opioid withdrawal by helping alleviate withdrawal symptoms.
 After you complete MAT, this drug lessens your cravings and minimizes the effects of other opioids.

 - Naltrexone negates the euphoric effects of opioids.
 Thus, if you relapse, you will not get the high you are seeking as naltrexone blocks the opioid receptors.
 Because they cannot react as you would like, it minimizes your cravings for drugs.